Walter Payton's Success and Achievements in Timeline

 October 22, 2000: Corey Dillon Breaks Payton's Rushing Record

-On October 22, 2000, Corey Dillon of the Cincinnati Bengals broke Walter Payton's single-game rushing record with 278 yards.
+On October 22, 2000, Corey Dillon of the Cincinnati Bengals broke Walter Payton's record for rushing yards in a single game, running for 278 yards.

 During the 2000 NFL season, Corey Dillon broke Walter Payton's single game rushing record.